meesokim/circuitpython/README.rst

       ``code.py`` **in the REPL anymore, as the REPL is a fresh vm.** CircuitPython's goal for this change includes reducing confusion about pins and memory being used.
    -  After the main code is finished the REPL can be entered by pressing any key.
+      - If the file ``repl.py`` exists, it is executed before the REPL Prompt is shown
+      - In safe mode this functionality is disabled, to ensure the REPL Prompt can always be reached
    -  Autoreload state will be maintained across reload.

 -  Adds a safe mode that does not run user code after a hard crash or brown out.
 This makes it possible to fix code that causes nasty crashes by making it available through mass storage after the crash.
 A reset (the button) is needed after it's fixed to get back into normal mode.
+-  Safe mode may be handled programmatically by providing a ``safemode.py``.
+   ``safemode.py`` is run if the board has reset due to entering safe mode, unless the safe mode initiated by the user by pressing button(s).
+   USB is not available so nothing can be printed.
+   ``safemode.py`` can determine why the safe mode occurred using ``supervisor.runtime.safe_mode_reason``, and take appropriate action.
+For instance, if a hard crash occurred, ``safemode.py`` may do a ``microcontroller.reset()`` to automatically restart despite the crash.
+   If the battery is low, but is being charged, ``safemode.py`` may put the board in deep sleep for a while.
+Or it may simply reset, and have ``code.py`` check the voltage and do the sleep.
 -  RGB status LED indicating CircuitPython state.
    - One green flash - code completed without error.
    - Two red flashes - code ended due to an exception.